 Green beans are in season and at their very best right now.
 They’re delicious eaten plain or with a little butter, but it’s also good to dress them up a bit.
-These green beans with almonds & crème fraîche are very simple to make, but add an air of luxury to any meal.
+These green beans with almonds and crème fraîche are very simple to make, but add an air of luxury to any meal.

 The Queen of Sides